mezinski/Parking-Lot-Simulator-2019/README.md

 This is a basic 'Parking Lot' SPA utilizing Golang &amp; Vue

+## Releases
+Releases are available for all major Operating Systems.
+Check the release tab for the MacOSX, Linux, and Windows versions

 # Install

 <strong>Make sure you have an up-to-date version of Golang installed</strong><br>